invariant-labs/docs/docs/invariant_points/general.md

 Essentially, being early is advantageous, as the number of positions competing for points will increase with each passing day.
 This ensures that early users have an advantage at the start.

 This points distribution system will be adjusted after the early phase.

+### Rewards

+Users of the Invariant Point System will receive allocations for airdrops proportional to the number of points they have accumulated.

+There will be at least a few airdrops.
+Rewards will be distributed at various stages during the Invariant Points Program based on the number of points users hold at the time, so it’s worth aiming to rank as high as possible from the very beginning.

 ### Duration